 Both St. Patrick and Immaculate Conception Churches have a room available for the bride and bridesmaids to gather and dress.
 We are unable to provide changing rooms for the groomsmen and advise that they arrive at the Church already dressed for the celebration.
 We respectfully request that no food or drink be brought into the Church proper.

 Consumption of alcoholic beverages prior to the Celebration of the Sacrament of Marriage is strictly prohibited.
 It is the responsibility of the couple to inform the wedding party of this regulation and to comply with it.
 Alcoholic beverages of any kind are not permitted in the Church or on Church property.
 Any infraction of this policy will result in the automatic forfeiture of the deposit and the expulsion of anyone who is inebriated, including members of the wedding party.

 Care of the Buildings

 There are three fee schedules at St. Patrick and Immaculate Conception Church: $350.00 for registered parishioners who are contributing to the church (either by time or treasure), $700.00 for registered non-contributing parishioners and $1000.00 for non-parishioners.
 To be classified as a registered, contributing member of the parish you must have been registered and contributing for at least one year prior to scheduling the date of the wedding.
 A parish staff member will help you determine your status should there be any questions.
 A save the date deposit of $100.00 is due when you come in to schedule the date (this will be applied to the final amount due).
 A refundable $250.00 cleaning deposit is required for all Marriage celebrations whether you are a parishioner or not.
-All fees must be paid in two full weeks before the ceremony.
+All fees must be paid in full one (1) month before the ceremony.